Magneto: Combining Small and Large Language Models for Schema Matching: Using LLMs to Fine-Tune SLMs

 \subsection{LLM-Powered Fine Tuning}

-By fine-tuning a model, our goal is for it to learn column representations so that its embeddings can spatially cluster related columns.
-This spatial arrangement helps the retrieval of semantically related representations using cosine similarity.
-With this goal in mind, the basic intuition behind our training methodology is to minimize the distance between embeddings of identical or semantically-related columns while maximizing the distance between distinct columns.
+By fine-tuning, we aim to learn column representations whose embeddings cluster spatially to reflect semantic relationships.
+This spatial arrangement enables efficient retrieval of related columns via cosine similarity.
+Our training methodology thus minimizes the distance between embeddings of identical or semantically related columns while maximizing separation between distance ones.

 \hide{Fine-tuning approaches have been proposed that require large amounts of labeled data for training~\cite {tu2023unicorn,deepJoin2023}.
 Unfortunately, this is impractical in many scenarios such as the integration of biomedical data (Example~\ref{example:p-analysis}), for which training data is not available.}